 Given the furious rate of change in the technology landscape, as the overlapping forces of cloud computing, big data, and mobile technologies transform the playing field, it is absolutely essential for today’s business executives to understand how to connect the dots between customer demands and technology capabilities.

-Bring Jason Bloomberg into your organization or conference for a thought-provoking, provocative keynote.
-He is adept at speaking to general business audiences, technology-savvy business audiences, and technical audiences.
+Bring either Jason Bloomberg or Charles Araujo into your organization or conference for a thought-provoking, provocative keynote.
+They are adept at speaking to general business audiences, technology-savvy business audiences, and technical audiences.

-Jason Bloomberg has spent his decades-long career at the intersection of business and technology.
-He has spoken at hundreds of conferences, as well as on numerous webinars, podcasts, and video presentations.
-He is especially adept at placing complex technology concepts into a clear business context that educates and informs without condescension.
+Intellyx’s analysts have spent their decades-long careers at the intersection of business and technology.
+They have spoken at hundreds of conferences, as well as on numerous webinars, podcasts, and video presentations.
+They are especially adept at placing complex technology concepts into a clear business context that educates and informs without condescension.

 Contact Intellyx at firstname.lastname@example.org for more information.